-The AC system can be energized by shore power, inverter power, or the optional onboard generator.
-Master Circuit breakers, located on the AC panel (see photo above), provide power source selection.
+The AC system is energized by either shore power or an onboard generator (option).
+Master circuit breakers, for power source selection, are on the AC circuit breaker panel, located above the stove in the galley (see photo on right).
 This system is designed so that ship's power and shore power sources cannot supply power simultaneously.